-Who Engagement method Engagement type Role People with disabilities and their carers Online workshop with the Disability Access and Inclusion Committee Involve For community members to share lived experiences, views, priorities and aspirations that are considered in the Young people In person workshop with the Youth Council Involve development of the policy and strategy Older people Online workshop with the Age Friendly Ambassadors Involve First Nations Australians Workshop with Nairm Marr Djambana not able to proceed Note, the Bunurong Land Council was also approached and requested to be formally consulted during the second stage of engagement Involve LGBTQI+ Wear it Purple event Consult and community Hosted by Youth Services Online workshop with the LGTBQI+ Collaborative Targeted online survey Available on Engage Frankston!
-Involve Culturally and Linguistically Diverse Communities Targeted online survey Available on Engage Frankston!
+Who Engagement method Engagement type Role and their carers experiences, views, priorities and aspirations that are considered in the Young people In person workshop with the Youth Council Involve development of the policy and strategy Older people Online workshop with the Age Friendly Ambassadors Involve First Nations Australians Workshop with Nairm Marr Djambana not able to proceed Note, the Bunurong Land Council was also approached and requested to be formally consulted during the second stage of engagement Involve LGBTQI+ Wear it Purple event Consult and community Hosted by Youth Services Involve Online workshop with the LGTBQI+ Collaborative Targeted online survey Available on Engage Frankston!
+Culturally and Linguistically Diverse Communities Targeted online survey Available on Engage Frankston!
 Consult Local Community Safety Committee Online workshop (targeted stakeholder conversation) Involve For stakeholders to provide views, priorities and aspirations that are considered in the development of the of the policy and strategy